 I’m a big advocate of making your own magical tools, that way you can infuse the tool with your own personal energy and power.
 This creates a strong bond between you and your magical tool, which will make your spells all the more powerful.
-As far as crafts go, making a magic wand is a lot of fun, and will probably make you feel like a kid again.
+As far as crafts go, making a magic wand is a lot of fun, and may just get you in touch with your inner child again.
 If you’re looking for a fun way to spend an evening, wand-making is a wonderful activity to do on your own or with your witchy friends.

 Crafting the Wand

-Wooden wands are most common, durable, and easy to decorate but feel free to use any other materials you think would work for your wand.
-If you’re using wood, I recommend taking a walk in nature and looking for a good wand stick.
+Wooden wands are the most common, durable, and easy to decorate but feel free to use any other materials you think would work for your wand.
+If you are using wood, I recommend taking a walk in nature and looking for a good wand stick.
 You’ll want a stick that feels dry, sturdy, and in good condition.
 Make sure there aren’t any soft spots on the wood.

 The most important thing is to trust your intuition when selecting a stick.
 When you pick it up, notice how it feels in your hand.
 Does it fit comfortably in your grip?
 Does it have an appealing kind of energy to it?
 What drew you to that particular piece of wood?
-Check your local laws to make sure you’re allowed to remove wood from your area.
 Remember to thank the trees in that space for providing you with wood.

 Here are some basic magical properties of different types of wood: